-- 2. To develop anunderstanding of types of metal joining processes. - 3.
+- 1. To familiarize the students to apply suitable molding and casting methods for producing components. - 2.
+To develop anunderstanding of types of metal joining processes. - 3.
 To explain types of deformation processes. - 4.
 To understand the concept of sheet metal operations and metal forming processes. - 5.
 To provide an overview of various plastic component manufacturing processes for various applications. - 6.
 To Study and acquire knowledge of process variables to manufacture defect free products.

 - 1. Apply suitable molding and casting methods for producing components. - 2.
 Decide the type of metal joining processes. - 3.
 Select the type of deformation processes. - 4.
 Work with various sheet metal operations and metal forming processes. - 5.
 Select the various plastic component manufacturing processes for various applications. - 6.
-Identify the effect of process variables to manufacture defect free products.
+Identify the effect of process variables to manufacture defect free products